 Sometimes, fine hair can feel like a bit of a curse.
-Sure, it’s nice and easy to style, but it’s also prone to looking super flat, lifeless or limp.
+Sure, it’s nice and easy to style, but it can be prone to looking flat, lifeless or limp.
 Your roots deflate at the first sign of trouble and the tiniest smidgen of product seems to make your locks look dull and greasy.
 Oh, and your scalp?
-Permanently sunburnt.
-Particularly now that winter’s given way to spring, and your spending more time outdoors.
+Permanently sunburn during the summer.

-That’s not to say that you’re stuck with limp (or lifeless) hair though.
-Small changes to your routine – coupled with some carefully chosen products – can quickly breathe fresh life into fine hair, and there are plenty of ways to add extra texture too.
+So, what can you do?
+We'll admit that your everyday, run-of-the-mill hair thickening tips won't work on fine hair.
+But that doesn't mean there's nothing you can do.
+Small changes to your routine - coupled with some carefully chosen products - can quickly breathe fresh life into fine hair, and there are plenty of ways to add extra texture too.

 Keen to get started?
-We asked some of our top stylists for advice on adding texture and volume to fine hair, and they were kind enough to give us the following tips:
+We asked some of our top stylists for advice on adding texture and volume to fine hair.
+Keep reading to find out more.

 Switching your parting helps to fluff up the roots, which makes it a nice, easy way to add instant volume.
 It’s also a great way to hide those pesky baby hairs, and it does stop certain areas from getting too stressed or damaged too.

 According to our stylists, it’s best to switch up your parting once every few weeks, but if you’ve got very fine hair and you want to make sure your roots are standing upright, you could probably up the frequency to once every fortnight.